cbchoi/sit220005-final/Problem01/README.md

 1. What is the Instantiation?
 Give an example.
 - answer:

-2. What is an virtual function?
+2. What is the virtual function?
 - answer:

-3. Why we use virtual function?
+3. Why we use the virtual function?
 - answer:

 4. Define concept "Encaptulation".
 Give an example.